 Greenberg’s daughter Beverly, who used the stage name Gillian Cummings, was only in her teens when he suddenly died but fought vigorously to arrange his cryopreservation, which involved digging his newly-buried body out of the ground with the help of a backhoe.
 Beverly pursued a career in filmmaking as far as her meager finances allowed, while working at odd jobs and living frugally to make ends meet.
 Her free-lance lifestyle came to a tragic end in November 1973 when she died under mysterious circumstances at the CSNY facility, possibly a victim of hypothermia.
 She had been sleeping in her truck in the unheated building only a few feet from her father’s capsule.
 At the time she had not made suspension arrangements, even though she was the vice president of CSNY and clearly wanted the procedure for herself.
 But none of her living relatives were interested in cryonics or making the payments; her father was reburied and she for her trouble was cremated .

 CSNY's sixth case, Clara Dostal (December 1972), was maintained on dry ice for nearly a year.
 There were some overtures to Nelson during this time to arrange for permanent storage in liquid nitrogen; these came to naught.
-She was then transferred to the capsule that had been occupied by Hurst and Greenberg, where she remained for a few more months in liquid nitrogen, but her two children were unhappy with the cost and the emotional burden, and had her buried..
-Finally, in April 1974 CSNY did its last freezing, that of Michael Baburka, Sr., who was then stored privately by his son for a few months before being thawed and, still in his capsule, buried .
+She was then transferred to the capsule that had been occupied by Hurst and Greenberg, where she remained for a few more months in liquid nitrogen until November 1974, but her two children were unhappy with the cost and the emotional burden, and had her buried .
+Meanwhile, in April 1974 CSNY did its last freezing, that of Michael Baburka, Sr., who was then stored privately by his son for several years before being thawed and, still in his capsule, buried .